List of unproduced film projects based on Marvel Comics: Early abandoned Iron Man scripts

 In April 1990, Universal Studios bought the rights to develop Iron Man for the big screen, with Stuart Gordon to direct a low-budget film based on the property.
 By February 1996, 20th Century Fox had acquired the rights from Universal.
 In January 1997, Nicolas Cage expressed interest in portraying the character, while in September 1998, Tom Cruise expressed interest in producing as well as starring in an Iron Man film.
 Jeff Vintar and Iron Man co-creator Stan Lee co-wrote a story for Fox, which Vintar adapted into a screenplay.
 It included a new science-fiction origin for the character, and featured MODOK as the villain.
-Over 10 years later, MODOK was included in early drafts of Captain America: The Winter Soldier as the main villain, with Game of Thrones actor Peter Dinklage being the first choice for the role, (Dinklage eventually made his MCU debut in Avengers: Infinity War as Eitri the Dwarf King), but the character was cut from the final draft and replaced by Alexander Pierce.
+Over 10 years later, MODOK was included in early drafts of Captain America: The Winter Soldier as the main villain, with Peter Dinklage being the first choice for the role, but the character was cut from the final draft and replaced by Alexander Pierce.
 Tom Rothman, President of Production at Fox, credited the screenplay with finally making him understand the character.
 In May 1999, Jeffrey Caine was hired to rewrite Vintar and Lee's script.
 Fox sold the rights to New Line Cinema the following December, reasoning that although the Vintar/Lee script was strong, the studio had too many Marvel superheroes in development, and "we can't make them all."
 In 1999, Quentin Tarantino was also linked to a live-action Iron Man film, as director and writer.
 By July 2000, the film was being written for New Line by Ted Elliott, Terry Rossio, and Tim McCanlies.
 McCanlies' script used the idea of a Nick Fury cameo to set up his own film.
 In June 2001, New Line entered talks with Joss Whedon, a fan of the character. and in December 2002, McCanlies had turned in a completed script.
 In December 2004, the studio attached director Nick Cassavetes to the project for a target 2006 release.
 Screenplay drafts were written by Alfred Gough, Miles Millar, and David Hayter, and pitted Iron Man against his father Howard Stark, who becomes War Machine.
 After two years of unsuccessful development, and the deal with Cassavetes falling through, New Line Cinema returned the film rights to Marvel.
 In November 2005, Marvel Studios decided to start development from scratch, discarding all previous scripts, and announced Iron Man as their first film of the MCU.